MuLancer/APEuro/country/Britain.md

     result: Parliament was called in, and put forward a _"Petition of Rights"_
     - War with Scots
     result: forced to call Parliament again

+  - Important Event in life
+    - In 1649, Charles I was tried and found guilty of high treason by the "**Rump Parliament**" and beheaded.

 ## English Civil War